 Let’s make one of these cute bags!!!

-- 1/2 yard each of 3 coordinating fabrics (I used canvas or duck to make it sturdy)
+- 1/2 yard each of 3 coordinating fabrics I chose canvas or duck to make it sturdy.

-- 1/2 yard of the inner fabric (again, I used a canvas-one of the ones from the outer part)
+- 1/2 yard of inner fabric Again, I used a canvas-one of the ones from the outer part.

 - Optional: Interfacing if you want to make it stiff

-Now, grab your next fabric and do the same thing, but the bottom of this one should match the top of your last one: (keep angling outward like before)
+- Grab your next fabric and do the same thing, but the bottom of this one should match the top of your last one (keep angling outward like before).

 You Might Also Like: